-- 4. A license by endorsement to practice podiatry may be issued at a meeting of the Board or between its meetings by the President of the Board.
+- (4) Has not been held civilly or criminally liable for malpractice in the District of Columbia or any state or territory of the United States more than once; - (b) An affidavit stating that the information contained in the application and any accompanying material is true and correct; - (c) A fee in the amount of the fee for an application for a license required pursuant to paragraph (a) of subsection 3 of NRS 635.050: and - (d) Any other information required by the Board. - 3.
+Not later than 15 business days after receiving an application for a license by endorsement to practice podiatry pursuant to this section, the Board shall provide written notice to the applicant of any additional information required by the Board to consider the application.
+Unless the Board denies the application for good cause, the Board shall approve the application and issue a license by endorsement to practice podiatry to the applicant not later than 45 days after receiving the application. - 4.
+A license by endorsement to practice podiatry may be issued at a meeting of the Board or between its meetings by the President of the Board.
 Such an action shall be deemed to be an action of the Board. - Sec.
-15. NRS 635.050 is hereby amended to read as follows: - 635.050 1.
+12. NRS 635.050 is hereby amended to read as follows: - 635.050 1.
 Any person wishing to practice podiatry in this State must, before beginning to practice, procure from the Board a license to practice podiatry. - 2.
-[A] Except as otherwise provided in section 2 or 14 of this act, a license to practice podiatry may be issued by the Board to any person who: - (a) Is of good moral character.

-- (b) Is a citizen of the United States or is lawfully entitled to remain and work in the United States. - (c) Has received the degree of D.P.M., Doctor of Podiatric Medicine, from an accredited school of podiatry. - (d) Has completed a residency approved by the Board. - (e) Has passed the examination given by the National Board of Podiatric Medical Examiners. - (f) Has not committed any act described in subsection 2 of NRS 635.130.
+A Except as otherwise provided in section 11 of this act, a license to practice podiatry may be issued by the Board to any person who: - (a) Is of good moral character. - (b) Is a citizen of the United States or is lawfully entitled to 32 remain and work in the United States. - (c) Has received the degree of D.P.M., Doctor of Podiatric Medicine, from an accredited school of podiatry. - (d) Has completed a residency approved by the Board. - (e) Has passed the examination given by the National Board of Podiatric Medical Examiners. - (f) Has not committed any act described in subsection 2 of NRS 635.130.
 For the purposes of this paragraph, an affidavit signed by the applicant stating that the applicant has not committed any act described in subsection 2 of NRS 635.130 constitutes satisfactory proof. - 3.
-An applicant for a license to practice podiatry must submit to the Board or a committee thereof pursuant to such regulations as the Board may adopt: - 33 (a) The fee for an application for a license of not more than \$600; - (b) Proof satisfactory to the Board that the requirements of subsection 2 have been met; and - (c) All other information required by the Board to complete an application for a license. - The Board shall, by regulation, establish the fee required to be paid pursuant to this subsection. - 4.
-The Board may reject an application if it appears that the applicant's credentials are fraudulent or the applicant has practiced podiatry without a license or committed any act described in subsection 2 of NRS 635.130.
+An applicant for a license to practice podiatry must submit to the Board or a committee thereof pursuant to such regulations as the Board may adopt: